-Landscape-led - Landscape-led means shaped and informed by an understanding of the High Weald's landscape as described in this Management Plan.
-Landscape-led design means using landscape as a framework to both understand the site; its context, character, qualities and functioning, and to formulate a design response in terms of site capacity, layout and design.
+Landscape-led - Shaped and informed by an understanding of the High Weald's landscape as described in this Management Plan.
+Landscape-led design means using landscape as a framework to both understand the site - its context, character, qualities and functioning - and to formulate a design response in terms of site capacity, layout and design.